strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/presentations/public-presentation.md

 enableEditButton: true

 ---
-# Welcome to the Public Presentation!!
+# Welcome to the Public Presentation!

 This is an open-access presentation that anyone can view.
 No login is required.